samhstn/CV/README.md

 # Sam Houston

 I am a very passionate and motivated developer.
-I love problem solving and taking on new challenges.
+I enjoy problem solving and taking on new challenges.

 Since finishing my formal education, I have immersed myself in programming and have worked really hard in my exiciting new world of web/mobile development.